TrevorOtterson/readme_gen_z/README.md

 npm init, npm i inquirer, npm i prompts, npm i util, npm i fs

 ## USAGE:
-To easily create a quality README.md
+To create a quality README.md using a template.

 ## LICENSE:
-GNU LGPLv3
+GNU AGPLv3

 ## CONTRIBUTION:
 N/A

 ## TEST:
-Test in node.js
+Test in node.js in terminal.

 ## QUESTIONS:
 For any questions about the application refer to my Github: [TrevorOtterson](https://github.com/TrevorOtterson)